As Samuel Hemming, the first Senior Grand Warden of the United Grand Lodge of England, once put it;

 Operative masons used the twenty-four-inch gauge to measure their work.
 Today, the instrument symbolizes the twenty-four hours in a day.
 The hours are further divided into three equal parts encompassing eight hours each.

-Freemasons are taught to allocate one third for engaging in work, second third to serving God and people in the society, and the final third to sleeping and refreshing.
+Freemasons are taught to allocate one-third for engaging in work, the second third to serving God and people in society, and the final third to sleeping and refreshing.

-In some lodges, the twenty- four-inch gauge is visibly divided into three different segments.
+In some lodges, the twenty-four-inch gauge is visibly divided into three different segments.

 The Level